310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% img /img/es/eventstory/cometshow/p2ch8_1.jpg %}

 {% bubble Kanata v2 %}
-heeey, you twooo~♪ i’ve made the public announcement as you told me to. was it good enough?
+heeey, you twooo~♪ i have made the [public announcement] as you told me to. was it good enough?
 {% endbubble %}

 {% bubble Tetora v2 %}